 Venture capital funding

-Venture capital companies make larger investments than BAs - typically starting at £450k in Northern Ireland - making them suitable for bigger companies with more complex plans.
+Venture capital companies make larger investments than BAs - typically starting at £250k - making them suitable for bigger companies with more complex plans.

 The mindset of a VC is different to that of a BA.
 A VC is representing limited partners such as bank, insurance and pension funds and need to be aggressive in order to produce the best returns so they can raise their next fund.